Khurrum1/Wifisecurity/README.md

 Filters based on beacon frames and iterates through the DotElt list (tag parameters) to find the SSIDs

 **uncoverssid.py**
-Uncovers hidden SSIDs by monitoring probe responses from the same access point and probe responses contain the SSID, which will be uncovered
+Uncovers hidden SSIDs by monitoring probe responses from the same access point, these probe responses contain the SSID, which will be uncovered